mustafasuphibinbay/pdsnd_github/README.md

 counts of each user type
 counts of each gender
 earliest, most recent, most common year of birth

 ### Softwares used

 - Python 3, NumPy, and pandas installed using Anaconda
 - Atom
 - Terminal on Linux

-### Files used
+### Files included in the project

-- bikesahre.py
+- bikeshare.py
 - chicago.csv
 - new_york_city.csv
 - washington.csv

 ### Credits